'Violence interrupters' to start soon in Indianapolis

 INDIANAPOLIS (WISH) — A new program is set to ramp up in Indianapolis with a goal of addressing the recent rise in violent crime in the city.

 Shane Shepherd, 42, knows the streets of Indianapolis.
-The city is his home and he’s spent the last 5 years helping turn people away from potential violence.
+The city is his home and he’s spent the last five years helping turn people away from potential violence.

 “We want to catch you before you end up in the justice system because, truth be told, some people are destined for that, because there’s no turning them.
-We want to turn the turnable ones,” said Shepherd, who is a “violence interrupter,” and CEO of nonprofit B4ufall.
+We want to turn the turnable ones,” said Shepherd, who is a “violence interrupter” and chief executive officer of the nonprofit B4ufall.

-He’s one of 6 people the City of Indianapolis is training right now to become “violence interruptors.”
+He’s one of six people the city is training right now to become “violence interrupters.”
 They’re contracted by the nonprofit Indy Public Safety Foundation.

-The individuals have life experiences and have spent years building reputations in the streets and earning respect.
+The people being trained have life experiences.
+They’ve spent years building reputations in the streets and earning respect.
 They can relate, in some way, to at-risk teens and young adults in Indianapolis.

-“And get one-on-one with them and understand where they’re at currently, where they want to go and help them get there in a positive, pro-social way and learn how to stop using guns as a way to quell a conflict that they have with someone,” said Shonna Majors, director of community violence reduction for the City of Indianapolis.
+“And get one-on-one with them and understand where they’re at currently, where they want to go and help them get there in a positive, pro-social way and learn how to stop using guns as a way to quell a conflict that they have with someone,” said Shonna Majors, director of community violence reduction for the city government.

 Though crime is down in Indy, criminal homicides spiked almost 40% in 2020, compared to 2019.